-Electronically Stored Information (ESI) self collection drives and kits have become popular in the last few years because they offer an affordable means of collecting electronic data for a legal matter without the need to hire in expensive forensic experts.
+Electronically Stored Information (ESI) self-collection drives and kits have become popular in the last few years because they offer an affordable means of collecting electronic data for a legal matter without the need to hire an expensive forensic expert.
 This article covers what should be included in an ESI collection drive kit as well as some tips to ensure the collections are completed properly.

 ESI Self Collection Tips and Resources